e27182/nRF52832_pesky/README.md

    make flash
    ```

 If you wish to use example with SoftDevice s132, you should ensure that you use correct version of soft device.
-You can flush it with next command:
+You can flash it with next command:

    ```
    cd projects\peripheral\blinky\pesky\s132\armgcc